The Chase (Doctor Who): Filming

 The still photograph shoot featured at the end of the final episode took place at several locations around London.
 It was directed by Douglas Camfield as part of the pre-filming work for the following serial, The Time Meddler.

 While Martin was on leave in early March 1965, Lambert notified the design department that the serial would not utilise location filming; upon his return, however, Martin decided minimal location shooting was desirable for a better representation of the Aridius surface in the first two episodes.
 Early 35mm film shooting took place in the second week of April 1965.
 On 9 April, Martin and a film unit travelled to Camber Sands; to avoid interrupting rehearsals for The Space Museum, David Newman and Barbara Joss stood in for Russell and O'Brien, respectively, with the main actors overdubbing their dialogue later.
 The East Sussex County Council granted permission for the BBC to pay local resident Laurence Nesbitt to dig two holes at the beach with timber shoring: one for the buried Dalek, and the other for Ian's trap for a Dalek.

-The two Time-Space Visualiser sequences for the first episode were recorded on 12 April at Ealing Studios on Stage 3A/B; the first required actor Robert Marsden as Abraham Lincoln, while the second required Roger Hammond, Vivienne Bennett, and Hugh Walters as Francis Bacon, Queen Elizabeth I, and William Shakespeare, respectively.
-The Mary Celeste evacuation sequence from the third episode was recorded on 13 April on Stage 3A/B; it was the show's first use of a large water tank, with several stunt actors falling into the water.
-The battle between the Daleks and Mechonoids and shots of the Mechonoid city were filmed on Stage 3A/B from 14–15 April.
+Four days of pre-filming took place on Stage 3A/B of Ealing Studios, starting with two sequences for the first episode on 12 April: the first featured actor Robert Marsden as Abraham Lincoln, and the second included Roger Hammond, Vivienne Bennett, and Hugh Walters as Francis Bacon, Queen Elizabeth I, and William Shakespeare, respectively.
+The third episode's Mary Celeste evacuation sequence was recorded on 13 April, the programme's first use of a large water tank, with several stunt actors falling into the water.
+The battle between the Daleks and Mechonoids and shots of the latter's city were filmed from 14–15 April.